 Applying for a grant

-The current round of Reef Guardian Stewardship Grants opened on 27 September 2019.
-Applications for this round will close 6am 28 October 2019.
+The current round of Reef Guardian Stewardship Grants opened on 27 September 2019 and closed on 28 October 2019.
 The grants will offer financial assistance ranging from $1,000 to $6,000 for successful projects.
 For more information, see the grant guidelines.

 The theme of this grant round is 'Connecting People to the Reef and each other'.

 The Great Barrier Reef Marine Park Authority recognises that Aboriginal and Torres Strait Islander Traditional Owners have long and continuing connections with the Great Barrier Reef, its natural resources, and each other.
 They have observed, understood and shared the changes and movements of plants and animals since the Great Barrier Reef formed.
 Stories, song lines, totems and local languages continue to be used to pass this knowledge on.